 - Legal observers.
 These are the folks you see in fluorescent green hats taking notes at protests.
 Their job is to document police activity, especially misconduct, to aid in the defense of arrested protesters.
-If anyone gets arrested an LO should get their full legal name and call it in to the hotline.

-- Court observers.
+If anyone gets arrested an LO should get their full legal name and call it in to the hotline. - Court observers.
 They sit in the courtroom during arraignments and other court proceedings and take notes.
 Their records are used to keep track of arrestees throughout their cases to make sure everybody gets the ongoing support they need.
-For instance, observers during arraignments will be the first people to know how much the arrestee's bail is, and what they are being charged with.
-Court observing was not been possible during the Covid-19 pandemic, but has since resumed.

-- Jail vigil.
+For instance, observers during arraignments will often be the first people to know how much the arrestee's bail is, and what they are being charged with. - Jail vigil.
 Supporters will often gather outside the jail after an arrest, so they can be there with hugs, snacks, and rides home as their friends emerge from captivity.
 This is also a good opportunity for the legal support team to get additional information from arrestees if needed.